 -

-Am I required to be engaged in manufacturing operations on January 1, 2021 in order to request manufacturing classification by the deadline of March 1, 2021?
+Am I required to be engaged in manufacturing operations on January 1, 2023 in order to request manufacturing classification by the deadline of March 1, 2023?

 Yes.
-Manufacturing property tax classifications are performed on an assessment year basis.
+Manufacturing real property tax classifications are performed on an assessment year basis.
 The assessment date is January 1st.
 If the taxpayer is not engaged in "manufacturing" on January 1st, DOR will not assess the taxpayer as a manufacturer.
-Before the next January 1st, DOR may verify manufacturing status, but the assessment as manufacturing property would not occur until January 1 of the next assessment year.
+Before the next January 1st, DOR may verify manufacturing status, but the assessment as manufacturing real property would not occur until January 1 of the next assessment year.

 -